Ankle Sprain Treatment and Rehabilitation

 - Significant swelling or deformity

-- Severe tenderness over ligaments
+- Severe tenderness over ligaments in certain locations

 Our GP Can Provide:

-- Diagnosis and sprain severity grading
+- Diagnosis and initial assessment

 - Pain / anti-inflammatory medication (if appropriate)

-- Advice on bracing, taping, and activity modification
+- Advice on bracing, taping, and activity modification (we do not sell or provide braces/tapes at Regis Medical)

 - Medical certificate (MC) for rest